Cellar/cellar-api/CONTRIBUTING.md

 If an issue does exist, please refrain from commenting "+1" or similar comments.
 That said, if you have addditional context, such as new ways to reproduce an issue, please to leave a comment.

-When reporting an issue, make sure to follow the [bug issue template].
+When reporting an issue, make sure to follow the [bug issue template][issues-bug].
 Make sure not to include any sensitive information.
 You may replace any sensitive information that appears in logs you share with the word "REDACTED".